viretius/Tram_Type-M_Interface/README.md

 To Upload to a "normal" ESP32 model, pick the appropriate board in the platformio.ini file together with platformIO's integrated "Upload" and "upload filesystem" functions

-Dont forget so pick the right COM-Port!
+Dont forget to pick the right COM-Port!

 ## To-Do